-Save as otherwise permitted by law, at any meeting the Chair of the Trust shall be the final authority on the interpretation of Standing Orders (SOs) on which the Chief Executive Officer, guided by the Trust Secretary, shall advise him and in the case of Standing Financial Instructions (SFIs) by the Chief Finance Officer.
+Save as otherwise permitted by law, at any meeting the Chair of the Trust shall be the final authority on the interpretation of Standing Orders (SOs) on which the Chief Executive, guided by the Trust Secretary, shall advise them.

-Wye Valley NHS Trust is part of a foundation group of hospitals along with the South Warwickshire NHS Foundation Trust (SWFT) and George Eliot (GE) who share a Chief Executive Officer.
+GEH, WAHT and WVT are part of a Foundation Group of hospitals along with the South Warwickshire University NHS Foundation Trust (SWFT) who share a Chief Executive.

-The Chief Executive Officer works with the Chairman to ensure that the Board maintains its capacity and is continually developed in order to remain 'fit for purpose' in the context of a changing NHS and wider healthcare environment.
-In support of these responsibilities a key part of the Chief Executive Officer role is a focus on the integration agenda, system leadership and partnership working.
+The Chief Executive works with the Chair to ensure that the Board maintains its capacity and is continually developed in order to remain 'fit for purpose' in the context of a changing NHS and wider healthcare environment.
+In support of these responsibilities a key part of the Chief Executive role is a focus on the integration agenda, system leadership and partnership working.